About the Boulder Phil

 Boulder's professional symphony orchestra, performing at Macky Auditorium, in our schools, and across the Front Range

-As one of Colorado’s premier ensembles, the Boulder Philharmonic Orchestra is creating a new model for American orchestras through dynamic performances that reflect our community’s own values, creativity, and sense of place.
-Voted “Best of Boulder” yet again in 2014, today’s Boulder Phil is bucking national trends with growing, enthusiastic audiences under the vision and leadership of Music Director Michael Butterman.
+Celebrating its 60th Anniversary in 2017-18, the Boulder Philharmonic Orchestra is creating a new model for American orchestras through dynamic performances that reflect our community’s own values, creativity, and sense of place.
+Voted “Best of Boulder” for the past six years in a row, today’s Boulder Phil is bucking national trends with growing, enthusiastic audiences under the vision and leadership of Music Director Michael Butterman.

 The Boulder Phil’s main concert series—broadcast state-wide on Colorado Public Radio—is presented at Macky Auditorium, a historic jewel on the University of Colorado campus.
 From multi-genre productions featuring dance, choral and visual elements to concerts with a unique hometown flavor, the Phil’s imaginative programming has resulted in increasing numbers of sold-out concerts and nationwide notice in Symphony Magazine.
 In recent seasons the Phil has collaborated with an impressive 45 local organizations, encompassing arts, science, nature, youth, social services and more.
 By going beyond simply performing great music, we strive to connect ever more people to the inspiring power of orchestral music.

-Recognized as “Boulder’s premier orchestra” (Boulder Weekly), the Boulder Phil is comprised of the top freelance musicians from Colorado’s Front Range and beyond.
-Founded in 1958, the Boulder Phil became a fully professional ensemble under the leadership of Theodore Kuchar, whose tenure as music director began in 1996.
+Recognized as “Boulder’s premier orchestra” (Boulder Weekly) and "Boulder's superb local professional orchestra" (Daily Camera), the Boulder Phil is comprised of the top freelance musicians from Colorado’s Front Range and beyond.
+Founded in 1958, the Boulder Phil's recent history was shaped by notable music directors Oswald (Ozzi) Lehnert (1972-1996) and Theodore Kuchar (1996-2006), under whose leadership the Boulder Phil became a fully professional ensemble.
 Today the Boulder Phil reaches audiences of over 20,000, with performances from Arvada to Highlands Ranch as well as regular invitations to perform at the prestigious Vilar Performing Arts Center in Beaver Creek.

 The Boulder Phil strives to inspire the next generation of music-lovers through Discovery Concerts that have reached thousands of 4th and 5th grade students in 28 schools across three counties.
 For decades the Phil has also fostered new talent with the annual Young Artist Concerto Competition, and Boulder Phil musicians provide mentorship through side-by-side concerts with the Greater Boulder Youth Orchestras and Front Range Youth Orchestras.
 In all these ways, the Boulder Phil strives to be at the center of our community’s cultural fabric.

-For more information about the Boulder Philharmonic Orchestra, please contact Patron Services Manager & Artistic Administrator Shelley Sampson at 303-449-1343 x2 or ssampson@BoulderPhil.org, or Executive Director Kevin Shuck at 303-449-1343 x3 or kshuck@BoulderPhil.org.
+For more information about the Boulder Philharmonic Orchestra, please contact Patron Services Manager & Artistic Administrator Shelley Sampson at 303-449-1343, firstname.lastname@example.org, or Director of Community Engagement Cynthia Sliker at 303-443-9203, email@example.com.

 The Boulder Philharmonic Orchestra is a 501(c)3 nonprofit organization.
 All contributions are tax-deductible as allowed by law.